Want to host a Design Lab in your school or district?

 Where are the opportunities to design more culturally responsive and sustaining learning activities in our STEM classes?
 Learn about different STEM equity frameworks that can ground your work (culturally responsive, Anti Racist, and equitable NGSS).
 Explore a strategy called “Self Documentation” that can be used in your classroom to uncover students' interest and identity to support a classroom environment that promotes belonging.

-What is the most promising area of iteration for my STEM teaching practice according to my students and professional network?
+What is the most promising area of transformation with your current STEM teaching practice?
+What have your learned from your students and professional network?
 Explore a multitude of ways to bring your equity framework of choice into action in your classroom.
 Leverage your students’ interest and identity to remix an upcoming learning activity and capture data about what worked and what didn’t.

 What strategies and guiding questions can we share from STEM teachers’ stories of transforming their classroom practice?
 Engage in a protocol to receive and provide feedback to strengthen your approach to designing STEM classrooms that encourage belonging.